Latin American Regional Organisations

 The Union of South American Nations

 The Union of South American Nations (Unasur) Consultative Treaty was signed in 2008, with entry into force in 2011.
-It includes all 12 independent South American states.
-It has no permanent secretariat and is focused on physical regional integration, including highways and other transport and energy infrastructure.
+It includes all 12 independent South American states (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela).
+Unasur's Secretariat is located in Quito, Ecuador.
+The Union is focused on physical regional integration, including on energy, education, health, environment, infrastructure, security and democracy.

 The Bolivarian Alliance for the Peoples of Our America